 The school office is not to be accessed by parents unless through prior arrangement via a call or email.
 The office will not be open for parents to drop-in to.
-The DfE guidance states that coming into the site without an appointment is not allowed.
 However, parents can obviously still call and receive support over the phone or via email.